Sch1nken/gdGSI/README.md

 *   `GSI.add_endpoint(config_instance: GSIConfig)`: This function enables the dynamic addition of a new GSI endpoint during runtime.
 If an endpoint with an identical ID already exists, the existing configuration will be superseded.

 *   `GSI.remove_endpoint(endpoint_id: String)`: This method facilitates the removal of an active GSI endpoint by its unique identifier.

+## 📡 Endpoint Examples

+See the [Example Repository](https://github.com/Sch1nken/gdGSI-endpoint-examples) for some example endpoint implementations.

 ## 📂 Plugin File Structure